Criffield-Whiteley House: History

 Matt and Alexia Money bought from Andy Anderson in 2019 and will raise their two sons, William and Wesley here.

 The house has had no structural changes made to it since it was constructed.
 At the time of construction it had electricity, plumbing and a Round Oak furnace.
 The Round Oak furnace has been changed from coal to oil to natural gas.
-The furnace was replaced by the Money’s in 2021 to be more efficient.
+The furnace was replaced by the Money's in 2021 to be more efficient.
 The two parlors, dining room and entry are trimmed in oak; the rest of the house trim is Ash.
 The main floor has three sets of pocket sliding doors and two single sliding doors all made of oak.
 The built-in china cabinet, fireplace, front entry and lock plates in the doors all feature the same laurel wreath pattern.

-The Money’s will continue to preserve and protect the history of the house.
-When they arrived they removed the 1950’s carpet in the main floor parlors, and bathrooms.
+The Money's will continue to preserve and protect the history of the house.
+When they arrived they removed the 1950s carpet in the main floor parlors, and bathrooms.
 The bathrooms now have ceramic tile and all the hard wood floors have been refinished.
 They have refinished all the hard wood floors.
 Matt maintains the yard to be in perfect condition and every other year you will see Allexia on a hydraulic lift painting the exterior.
 Currently the house has had five owners since it was built in 1897.